 Dating is a complex and troublesome landscape and navigating it is equally perplexing to most.
 Resulting in repeated heartbreaks and ever-lowering self-worth, causing men to sit and contemplate the big question; “What is wrong with me?”

-Well the good news is there is nothing wrong with you, however; you may be making bad choices that ultimately cause the negative cycles to occur.
-I am writing this series of articles to help you embrace the idea of making positive and meaningful choices to find more fulfilment from your dating life.
+The good news is there is nothing wrong with you, however; you may be making bad choices that ultimately cause negative cycles to occur.
+I am writing this series of articles to help you embrace the idea of making positive and meaningful choices to find more fulfilment in your dating life.

 One of the key bad choices that men (and women) make is their selection of partner.
-We all see this playing out through our friends on social media, the people miserable and stuck in fruitless marriages, the people that hop from one relationship to the next claiming this one is “the one” and those that seem to have no luck at all attracting a partner and whose newsfeeds read like a depressed litany of thoughts about how they are not worthy of love.
+We all see this playing out through our friends on social media.
+From the people miserable and stuck in fruitless marriages, to the people that hop from one relationship to the next claiming this one is “the one”.
+Lastly, there are those that seem to have no luck at all attracting a partner and whose newsfeeds read like a depressed litany of thoughts about how they are not worthy of love.

-Here are 3 types of women to avoid when dating;
+With partner choice in mind, here are 3 types of women to avoid when dating.

 Abuse in relationships is all too common and unfortunately there are many people that have only ever experienced abuse in relationships.
 They find themselves in a cycle that only they can break free of, sometimes, that cycle isn’t broken.
 When someone has not experienced a healthy relationship, they mistake simple and often innocuous acts of kindness for love.

 They haven’t experienced kindness previously and associate even the smallest gesture with what it must mean to be in love.
 It is completely unfortunate, especially considering that these people might make the best partners in the long run, but first and foremost they need to heal from the abuse they have suffered.